Yesaya03/Guide-MachineLearning/README.md

 Train Test Split is the process of dividing the percentage between the data training and the data testing.\
 For example:\
 `X_train, X_test, y_train, y_test = train_test_split(X, y, train_size = 0.8, random_state = 48)`

+## Machine Learning Modelling

+In Pre-Processing has several stages:

+1. Feature Selection

+At this stage, we determine which columns will include in the modelling.\
+Use`drop()` function to delete a column in a data

+2. Feature Importance

+At this stage, we distinguish the data we want to include in the x variable (training data) and the y variable (test data).\
+Next stage, we use scikit learn with the `ExtraTreesClassifier()` module.
+This module can tell which features most influence on the data tested.

+3. Train Test Split

+Train Test Split is the process of dividing the percentage between the data training and the data testing.\
+For example:\
+`X_train, X_test, y_train, y_test = train_test_split(X, y, train_size = 0.8, random_state = 48)`